 Applying for your loan online means that once you’ve provided the required information and submitted it, the lender will assess your application and decide quickly whether to approve your application or not.

 When applying for a personal loan, you will get a fixed amount of money once the application is approved.
 Your loan will be issued to you in a lump sum with the cash deposited into your bank account.
 The terms of the loan usually require you to pay back the money you borrowed over a fixed period, and at a fixed monthly fee or interest rate.

-The period you have to pay back your loan (the loan term) varies from one lender to another and depends on the amount you borrow, but normally ranges from 2-6 months.
+The period you have to pay back your loan (the loan term) varies from one lender to another and depends on the amount you borrow - terms can range from 2-24 months.
 Once you’ve paid off the full amount, your loan will be closed, but you can quickly apply for a new loan if you want to borrow money again.

 Here at Safe Financial, we’re personal loan experts and we offer two types:

 These loans are regulated under the National Consumer Credit Protection Act (2009).
 To make things nice and simple, we don't charge any interest on our small personal loans up to $2,000 - instead we only charge an establishment fee and a set monthly fee.
 And, there are no exit fees if you wish to repay early - so you can save on costs!

 To apply, you need to be at least 18 years old, a permanent Australian resident and have a bank account and phone in your name, a driver’s licence, or 100 points of ID.
 Even if your credit history isn’t sparkling clean, you can still apply unless you have multiple unpaid loan defaults, or you are currently in a Part 9 Debt Agreement.